 What options do I have to pay for parking?

 • Each paid parking zone has numerous HotSpot Parking signs nearby, with the applicable parking zone number shown on each.
 Customers can use their cell phone to access the HotSpot “QR” code (also known as “Tap and Go”) without having to download anything.
 They can also use the HotSpot Mobile Parking App to pay.
-The App is available for download on both the Google Play Store and the Apple App Store.
+The App is available for download on both the Google Play Store and the Apple Store.

 • For those who prefer, a limited number of electronic pay terminals are located in each of the three paid parking areas.
 Pay terminals accept credit cards, Visa Debit and Debit only.